It's up!

-I quickly found a suitable vehicle in Jekyll (https://jekyllrb.com/), a static site generator (SSG) written in Ruby.
-SSGs are tools to create fully static (bundle-of-files) websites through a build-process transformation of templates and content.
-With no backing database or server-side logic, running an SSG-derived website is as simple as throwing output files on a hosting server.
-In addition, I observed that Jekyll was well-documented, blog-aware, and could be hosted for free on Github through Github Pages.
+Back in 2017, I decided to create a personal site.
+Reviewing tools, I landed on Jekyll (https://jekyllrb.com/), a static site generator (SSG) written in Ruby.
+SSGs are tools for creating websites as static bundles of files through a build step that transforms templates and content.
+With no database or server-side logic, deployment is simply the copying of output files to a hosting server.
+Jekyll stood out as well-documented, blog-aware, and free to host on GitHub via GitHub Pages.

-I soon had a new domain name registration and a starter SSG project.
-With a few photos, code samples, and placeholder posts, the site was ready to take shape as my mini monolith of virtual presence.
-Configuring hosting through Github Pages was also a breeze, requiring a few new DNS records and a config file in the source repository.
+Before long, I had a domain name registration and a starter Jekyll project with photos, code samples, and placeholder posts.
+Configuring hosting through GitHub Pages was simple—a few DNS records and a configuration file in the repository.

 And then?
 Not much.